 Dolled up in leggings, a collar and a gray blanket, with black gold and gray streamers fluttering from his ears, this mule met the Navy goat and – according to West Point legend – “hoisted that astonished goat toward the Navy stands to the delight of the laughing crowd.”
 Army went on to win the game 17-5 (via The Army Football Club).

-The rivalry between West Point and Annapolis, is extraordinarily intense, but also one of mutual respect.
+The rivalry between West Point and Annapolis, affectionately known as The Army-Navy Game, is extraordinarily intense but also one of mutual respect.

 Duty.
 Honor.
 Country.

 This year’s 123rd meeting, just like those in the past, will mark the last time that most of both teams Seniors will ever step on a football field.
 After this, they will not be participating in NFL drafts, but moving on to active service for their country, many deploying to combat theaters.

 Both Army and Navy are playing for the same team.